Accuracy Limits of Causal Trees for Individualized Treatment Effects: Discussion

 \subsection{Decision Stumps}

-The phenomenon of generating unbalanced cells in adaptive recursive partitioning schemes has been observed in various forms since the inception of CART.
-Historically, this phenomenon has been called the \emph{end-cut preference}, where splits along noisy directions tend to concentrate along the boundary of the parent node.
-More specifically, considering the standard CART for regression estimation without sample splitting, \citet[Theorem 11.1]{breiman1984} and \citet[Theorem 4]{ishwaran2015effect} showed that in one-dimension ($p=1$), for each $\delta \in (0, 1)$, $\P( n(\nodet_{\mathtt{L}}) \leq \delta n \; \text{or} \;n(\nodet_{\mathtt{R}}) \geq (1-\delta)n) \to 1$ as $n\to \infty $.
-If applicable to the context of this paper, their result would only imply rates in uniform norm slower than any \emph{constant multiple} of the already nearly optimal rate $\sqrt{n/\log\log(n)}$, i.e., for any $ C > 0 $,
+The generation of highly unbalanced cells in adaptive recursive partitioning has been recognized since the early development of CART and is often referred to as the \emph{end cut preference}.
+Informally, when the signal is weak relative to sampling noise, the empirical splitting criterion may be optimized by thresholds located near the boundary of the parent node.

+For example, in the context of standard CART regression without sample splitting, \citet[Theorem 11.1]{breiman1984} and \citet[Theorem 4]{ishwaran2015effect} showed that in one dimension ($p=1$), for each $\delta \in (0, 1)$, the first split has an end-cut preference: one child node contains at most a $\delta$ fraction of the sample with probability approaching one.
+If translated directly to CATE estimation, this result would rule out a uniform error bound at any fixed multiple of the nearly parametric scale $n^{-1/2}\sqrt{\log\log(n)}$, i.e., for any $C>0$,

-In contrast, our results hold for all $p \geq 1$ and characterize precisely the regions of the support $\mathcal{X}$ where the pointwise rates of estimation are slower than any polynomial-in-$n$ (see Corollary SA-7, Theorem SA-14, Corollary SA-21 in the supplemental appendix).
-Thus, past theoretical work is not strong enough to illustrate the weaknesses of causal trees for pointwise estimation (i.e., prior lower bounds in the literature would be too loose to be informative).
-Furthermore, our results also study settings where sample splitting (honesty) is used, and demonstrate that they cannot mitigate the low convergence rate of adaptive causal trees under Assumption \ref{assump: dgp}.
-Last but not least, our results apply to the causal tree constructions which are different (and more complicated) than those in plain vanilla CART regression (Definition \ref{def:Tree Construction}).
+In contrast, our results hold for every fixed $p \geq 1$ and precisely characterize the regions of the support $\mathcal{X}$ where the pointwise rates of estimation are slower than any polynomial in $n$; see the decision-stump lower bounds for CART, IPW, DIM, and SSE in the Supplemental Appendix.
+Thus, existing theoretical results do not by themselves reveal the limitations of causal trees for pointwise estimation.
+Moreover, our analysis covers settings with sample splitting and shows that the lower bounds persist under this data usage design.
+Finally, our results apply to causal tree constructions that differ from, and are more complex than, standard CART regression trees.